-- The 24/7 Veterans Crisis Line (VCL) provides immediate access to mental health crisis intervention and support.
-Veterans can call the Veterans Crisis Line 1-800-273-8255 and then press 1 to reach highly skilled responders trained in suicide prevention and crisis intervention.
-The VCL also includes a chat service and texting option.
-We have modified phone systems to allow for direct connection to the VCL by dialing "7" when calling a VA medical center (VAMC). - Each responder receives intensive training on a wide variety of topics in crisis intervention, substance use disorders, screening, brief intervention, and referral to treatment. - Since its establishment and through June 2017, the VCL has: - Answered nearly 3 million calls, made nearly 354,000 chat connections, and responded to more than 75,000 texts. - Initiated the dispatch of emergency services to callers in imminent suicidal crisis nearly 82,000 times. - Provided more than 475,000 referrals to a VA Suicide Prevention Coordinator (SPC), thus ensuring Veterans are connected to local care.
+■ The 24/7 Veterans Crisis Line provides immediate access to mental health crisis intervention and support.
+Veterans call the national suicide prevention hotline number - 1-800-273-TALK (8255) and press 1 - to reach highly skilled responders trained in suicide prevention and crisis intervention.
+The crisis line also includes a chat service at VeteransCrisisLine.net and texting option (text to 838255).
+We have modified facilities'

+- phone systems to allow for direct connection to the crisis line by dialing "7" when calling a VA medical center (VAMC). - Each responder receives extensive training on a wide variety of topics in crisis intervention, substance use disorders, screening, brief intervention, and referral to treatment. - Since its launch in 2007, VA's Veterans Crisis Line has: - Answered over 3.5 million calls, made nearly 397,000 chat connections, and responded to nearly 92,000 text message requests - Initiated the dispatch of emergency services to callers in immediate crisis nearly 93,000 times - Forwarded more than 582,000 referrals on behalf of Veterans to local VA Suicide Prevention Coordinators (SPCs) to ensure continuity of care. - VA has always prioritized providing immediate care to Veterans in crisis, and the Veterans Crisis Line is an essential part of this lifesaving mission.
+VA opened a third call center in Topeka, Kansas, to support increased demand.
+The other two call centers are located in Atlanta and in Canandaigua, New York.